Road Safety Program 2023/24-2025/26

 • Walking and Cycling Infrastructure Sub-Program

-• Pedestrian Protection Sub-Program.
+• Pedestrian Protection Sub-Program (State program).

 Funding Applications for Road Safety Program 2023/24-2025/26

-Applications opened on 4 March 2024 and close at midnight on 10 May 2024
+Applications opened to NSW Councils on 4 March 2024 and closed at midnight on 10 May 2024

 Documents and Resources